alphagov/govwifi-terraform/README.md

   - Add appropriate codepipeline permissions [see here for an example](https://github.com/alphagov/govwifi-terraform/pull/777/commits/5482ac674b74b946b66040e158101bd4aa703a44#diff-02cf364873b2fce26391e6e2b6d9ed222ce8e8f23f7d745e5c8024b02a932389).
   - Allow your new environment to access the KMS keys used by Codepipeline [see here for an example](https://github.com/alphagov/govwifi-terraform/pull/777/commits/5482ac674b74b946b66040e158101bd4aa703a44#diff-8a01e39d3fd4d4d2ee124f9f0c45495bb36677f5384040c59ff023b3f517032d).

+#### Restoring The Databases

+Follow the instructions [here](https://govwifi-dev-docs.cloudapps.digital/infrastructure/database-restore.html#restoring-databases) to restore the databases.

+** NOTE: If you are setting up a new environment and the `app_env` variable has been set to `staging` then copy the databases from the pre-existing staging environment and leave any references to `staging` in the database names unchanged.
+For example the user database name would be left as `govwifi_staging_users`.
+The `app_env` value in terraform MUST match the database environment reference otherwise the GovWifi applications will fail to start. **

+---

 ## Rotating ELB Certificates